Welcome to Curlews

-Year 6 is an key year in which pupils are given additional whole-school responsibilities, for example helping the new pupils in Owls to settle into Cubert, helping in the office, running clubs for younger pupils and being ambassadors for the school.
+Year 6 is an key year in which pupils are given additional whole-school responsibilities, for example helping the new pupils in Owls to settle into Cubert, helping in the office and being ambassadors for the school.

 Throughout the year we look at building self-esteem, confidence and independence in order to prepare pupils for the next stage of their education in their secondary school.
-Towards the end of the year, we work on transition programmes of work, which are started in Cubert and completed at Newquay Tretherras or Treviglas School - this usually includes a visit to a local secondary school to complete a Science investigation with a member of staff from that school.
+Towards the end of the year, we work on transition programmes of work, which are started in Cubert and completed at Newquay Tretherras or Treviglas School.
 In addition, pupils attend secondary transition events.

-Put all this together with the Year 6 Camp, End of Year performance and involvement in whole school activities throughout the year and you can see that the final year is always busy and planned to provide pupils with many happy lasting memories of their time at Cubert School.
+Put all this together with the end of year celebrations and and involvement in whole school activities throughout the year and you can see that the final year is always busy and planned to provide pupils with many happy lasting memories of their time at Cubert School.

-I am very fortunate to work alongside Mrs Ball who works hard to support the pupils in their learning.
+I am very fortunate to work alongside Miss Blacher who works hard to support the pupils in their learning.

-And, with the benefit of our newly built classroom, we enjoy some of the finest views of any Cornish classroom.
+And on top of this, we enjoy some of the finest views of any Cornish classroom.